geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Initialize_M365_Tenant.md

 When you get to Module 4, you will perform a lab in which you will create a new service request ticketing system.
 One of the tasks within that lab requires you to collaborate with one of your fellow student's Microsoft 365 tenant through Microsoft Teams.
 To enable this communication between your tenant and your fellow student's tenant, you must turn on the **External Access** functionality within Teams.
 When you turn on this External Access feature, it can take over 30 minutes for your system to propagate the changes through your tenant.
 Therefore, you will turn on this External Access feature in this task so that the internal changes made by the system have time to propagate through your tenant by the time you eventually get to the Module 4 lab.

-**Instructor/Student Note:** To facilitate this lab, your instructor should collect each student's tenant suffix ID (ZZZZZZ) from each of their domains (this would be each student's M365xZZZZZZ.onmicrosoft.com domain, where ZZZZZZ is each student's unique tenant suffix ID provided by your lab hosting provider).
-The instructor will then assign to each student the tenant suffix ID (ZZZZZZ) from another student (you can NOT be assigned your own tenant suffix ID).
-When you enable External Access in this task, you will enter the domain associated with the assigned tenant suffix ID from your fellow student (in other words, you will enter the **M365xZZZZZZ.onmicrosoft.com** domain, where ZZZZZZ is your fellow student's tenant suffix ID).
+**Instructor/Student Note:** To facilitate this lab, your instructor should collect each student's tenant ID (ZZZZZZ) from each of their domains (this would be each student's xxxxxZZZZZZ.onmicrosoft.com domain, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider).
+The instructor will then assign to each student the tenant ID (ZZZZZZ) from another student (you can NOT be assigned your own tenant suffix ID).
+When you enable External Access in this task, you will enter the domain associated with the assigned tenant ID from your fellow student (in other words, you will enter the **xxxxxZZZZZZ.onmicrosoft.com** domain, where ZZZZZZ is your fellow student's tenant ID).

 By the time you get to the Mod 4 labs, External Access should be ready so that you can collaborate with the student whose domain you set up in this task.
 Conversely, you should also be able to collaborate with the student who entered your domain in his or her External Access setup.

 1. On LON-DC1, minimize your Windows PowerShell window and return to Internet Explorer.
 You should still be logged into the Microsoft 365 admin center as the MOD Administrator from the earlier task in which you updated Adatum's organizational profile. <br/>

-	If you closed the Microsoft 365 admin center, then perform the same steps as before to open it and sign in as **admin@M365xZZZZZZ.onmicrosoft.com**, where ZZZZZZ is your unique tenant suffix ID provided by your lab hosting provider.
+	If you closed the Microsoft 365 admin center, then perform the same steps as before to open it and sign in as **admin@xxxxxZZZZZZ.onmicrosoft.com**, where xxxxxZZZZZZ is the tenant prefix assigned by your lab hosting provider.
 2. If necessary, in the **Microsoft 365 admin center**, in the left-hand navigation pane, select **...Show All** to display all the navigation menu options.
 3. In the left-hand navigation pane, in the **Admin Centers** group, select **Teams**.
 4. If a **Welcome to the Teams admin center** window appears, select **Skip tour**.
 5. In the **Microsoft Teams admin center**, in the left-hand navigation pane, select **Org-wide settings** and then select **External access**.
 6. On the **External access** page, confirm that both toggle switches are in the **On** position.
 If either are set to **Off** then set them to **On** now.
 7. Below the toggle switches, select **+ Add a domain**.
-8. In the **Add a domain** window, enter **M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your fellow student's tenant suffix ID that was assigned to you by your instructor) in the **Domain** field.
-Do NOT enter your own tenant suffix ID.
+8. In the **Add a domain** window, enter **xxxxxZZZZZZ.onmicrosoft.com** (where xxxxZZZZZZ is your fellow student's tenant prefix that was assigned to you by your instructor) in the **Domain** field.
+Do NOT enter your own tenant ID.
 9. In the **Action to take on this domain** field, select **Allowed**.
 10. Select **Done** and then select **Save**.
 11. In your Microsoft Edge browser, close the **External access - Microsoft Teams** tab.
 This should return you to the **Microsoft 365 admin center** tab, which you should leave open as you proceed to the next exercise.